 - pay dates (when the employee gets their pay)

-- dates of pay periods (the time periods their pay covers)
+- dates of pay periods (the time periods that their pay covers)

 - regular payment amounts